dcclogin/SereneAzure/notes/from-an-interpterter-to-a-CPSer.md

+## From an interpreter to a CPSer

+by Chenchao Ding, 2021

 Recall that:
 - An interpreter is a program that takes an **expression** as input, and gets its **meaning** as output, by **evaluation**.
 - An CPSer is a program that takes an **expression** as input, and get its **CPSed form** as output, by **correctness preserving transformation**.